 The correlation stage is where the uncovered information is connected and interpreted in an objective and logical way using different types of inference and reasoning methods.
-This may include guidelines and frameworks for good practices or/and tools and reasoner systems that deploy methods, such as case-based reasoning (CBR) (Kolodner, 2014), temporal aggregation (Gresty et al., 2016) and forward and backward reasoning (Sharma et al., 2012).
-Finally, it is crucial that the whole investigative process has been completed in a forensically sound manner, following best practices and relevant legislation to ensure the integrity of the collected evidence, avoid mishandlings (Williams, 2012) or misinterpretations (Casey, 2009).
+This may include guidelines and frameworks for good practices or/and tools and reasoner systems that deploy methods, such as casebased reasoning (CBR) [9], temporal aggregation [10] and forward and backward reasoning [11].
+Finally, it is crucial that the whole investigative process has been completed in a forensically sound manner, following best practices and relevant legislation to ensure the integrity of the collected evidence, avoid mishandlings [12] or misinterpretations [6].